-All but one of these other drugs mix TDF with other drugs that compliment the effect TDF has on HIV cells.
+All but one of these other drugs mix TDF with other drugs that complement the effect TDF has on HIV cells.
 Only Viread is solely comprised of TDF.

 TDF has been around since the 1980s, but was not feasible for HIV treatment because it had to be taken intravenously.
 It was only when Gilead bought the rights to TDF and modified the drug so it could be taken orally in pill form that it started getting used to prevent HIV from spreading.

-Gilead has used TDF in its prophylactic HIV treatments since 2001, when it got approval by the U.S. Food and Drug Administration (FDA) for its inaugural HIV drug, Viread.1
+Gilead has used TDF in its prophylactic HIV treatments since 2001 when it got approved by the U.S. Food and Drug Administration (FDA) for its inaugural HIV drug, Viread.1

 2. Side effects of Truvada and TDF